SolaceDev/solace-dev-codelabs/markdown/design-document-discover-develop-event-driven-apis/design-document-discover-develop-event-driven-apis.md

 npm install -g @asyncapi/generator
 ```

-Negative
+> aside negative
-: Note that the AsyncAPI project is continuously updated so if you previously installed the generator you can also use the command above to update to the latest.
+> Note that the AsyncAPI project is continuously updated so if you previously installed the generator you can also use the command above to update to the latest.

 ## Implement ProcessPayment (Java/Spring)